KannonZenetism/zenetism-field-physics/zenetism/MP09_time_death_and_glossary_ch22-24.md

 **Inverse Superficial Soul (Echthros)** and
 **Inverse Superficial Mind (Skotos)**.
 The interface layer of active distortion —
-soul and mind operating through false clarity
+soul and mind operating through spurious clarity
 and oppositional will.

 ---